 Comments: Not much is known about Agatharchides, but he was active in the second century BCE and is sometimes connected with the peripatetic philosophers.
-His work On the Erythraian Sea, which deals with several peoples in the process, is noteworthy (see that post on this site).
+His work On the Erythraian Sea, which deals with several peoples in the process, is noteworthy (link [coming soon]).
 In this case, the Judean (Jewish) author Josephos cites Agatharchides (without clarifying what work is involved) as an example of a Greek author who knows of the Judean people, even though the content is very negative about the Judean custom of refraining from work and war on the Sabbath.

 Source of the translation: H.S.J.
 Thackeray and J. Marcus, Josephus: The Life.
 Against Apion, LCL (Cambridge, MA: HUP, 1926-43), public domain (Thackeray passed away in 1930, Marcus passed away in 1956, and copyright not renewed), modernized and thoroughly adapted and revised by Harland based on the Greek.